Friday, April 10 8:00pm

 Davis' roots as an artist run deep.
 Though raised in the New York City area, he grew up hearing accounts of life in the rural south from his parents and especially his grandparents, and they made their way into his own stories and songs.
 Davis taught himself the guitar (never having the patience to take formal lessons) and learned by listening to and watching other musicians: for example, he learned finger picking from a nine fingered guitar player on an overnight train ride to New York.

 Juggling his loves for both acting and blues music from a young age, Davis made a name for himself in both television and film before finally marrying his passions in the theatre.
 After roles in Broadway’s Mulebole and the off-Broadway hit Robert Johnson: Trick the Devil (in which he played blues legend Robert Johnson) he put pen to paper and wrote the acclaimed one-man-musical In Bed With The Blues: The Adventures of Fishy Waters, a jumping off point for his career as a writer-director-performer triple threat.

 In recent years Davis has been telling most of his stories through song, whether it’s writing, arranging and performing the soundtrack for Emmy Award-winning film To Be A Man, collecting rave reviews for his long list of releases and delivering intimate performances at festivals and concert halls across North America.
 Davis is an engaging performer, but it’s more than his gritty vocals, quick guitar picking and classic blues vibe that captures audiences.
-He represents the blues from both sides: the harsh truths and heartbreaks and the foot-stomping, hand-clapping hell of a good time.
+He represents the blues from both sides: the harsh truths and heartbreaks and the foot-stomping, hand-clapping heck of a good time.

 Watch Guy Davis perform Robert Johnson's Walking Blues